Internet big boys take aim at Singapore's 'regressive' new rules

 "Singapore aims to be the future, but this regulation looks a lot like the past," Google's Ann Lavin, director of public policy and government affairs, Southeast Asia, told Reuters.

-MDA had said the changes would make the rules governing news websites more consistent with those affecting newspapers and other traditional media platforms.
-It also said there was no change in its content standards, a point reiterated by Yaacob.
+The Media Development Authority (MDA) said the changes would make the rules governing news websites more consistent with those affecting newspapers and other traditional media platforms.
+But it has stressed there was no change in its content standards.

+"The new licensing framework is not intended to clamp down on Internet freedom," an MDA spokesman said in a written response to questions.

 GROWING SECTOR